Superseded - Quarantine for International Arrivals Direction (No. 3)

 This Direction applies to a person who arrives in Queensland and who has been in a place outside Australia in the 14 days immediately before their arrival.

-A person who is an international arrival is required to quarantine in a nominated premises for 14 days commencing on the date of their arrival to Queensland in order to limit the spread of COVID-19, unless the person:
+A person who is an international arrival, whether Queensland is the person's final destination or not, is required to quarantine in a nominated premises for 14 days in order to limit the spread of COVID-19, unless stated otherwise.